 - Dina Padalkina, Founder and City Lead, Circular Berlin

-- Integrating circular skills into training programs
+- Challenges faced by VET providers in integrating circular skills into training programs

 Q&A

-15h25 – 15h30
+15h20 – 15h30

 Closing Reflections: Next Steps for VET, Policy & Industry